Jaffa: Middle Bronze II

-Late Bronze
+Late Bronze Age

+Egyptian period

 As late as the 15th century BCE Jaffa came under the imperial control of Egypt's New Kingdom.
 It is listed among the cities conquered by Thutmose III of the Eighteenth Dynasty, whose campaigns in the Levant are generally dated to the late 16th through early 15th centuries BCE.
-Jaffa likely served as a ḥtm-base—a fortified harbor used to monitor movement along the coast.
+Jaffa likely served as a ḥtm-base—a fortified harbour used to monitor movement along the coast.

 Jaffa is mentioned in Papyrus Harris 500, which contains a partially preserved tale known as The Taking of Joppa.
 The story recounts a Canaanite revolt against Egyptian rule.
 According to the account, the rebel leader left Jaffa—possibly to acquire supplies—and encountered the Egyptian general Djehuty, who killed him.
 Djehuty then tricked the remaining rebels by hiding 200 soldiers in sacks, which were transported into the city under the guise of goods.
 Once inside, the soldiers emerged and captured Jaffa, apparently without a fight.
 This tale bears a striking resemblance to the later Greek story of the Trojan Horse, as recounted by Homer, although it predates it by at least two centuries.
 The historicity of the story is questionable, considering its folkloristic character, but scholars have noted it may have conveyed historical memory, echoing Jaffa's importance to the Egyptian rule in the 15th century BCE.

-Jaffa maintained its strategic importance as attested by the mid-14th century BCE Amarna letters.
-It served as residence for Egyptian officials and as the administrative center of the central coastal plain.
+Around 1350 BCE, Jaffa was of strategic importance as attested by the Amarna letters.
+It served as residence for Egyptian officials and as the administrative centre of the central coastal plain.
 The site is mentioned under its Egyptian name Yapu, along its royal granaries.
 During that period, Amarna Letter EA 138 implied that the Pharaoh suggested Rib-Hadda, the king of Byblos to seek refuge in the residence of an Egyptian official named Api.
-A clay-inscribed letter from the 12th century BCE found at the "Governor's Palace" (Building 1104) at the nearby Tel Aphek, which served as a Royal-agricultural estate, recounts the supply of 12,000 to 15,000 liters of wheat to Jaffa.
+A clay-inscribed letter from the 12th century BCE found at the "Governor's Palace" (Building 1104) at the nearby Tel Aphek, which served as a Royal-agricultural estate, recounts the supply of 12,000 to 15,000 litres of wheat to Jaffa.
 These were received by a man named Tur-šimati, likely an Egyptian official.

 Archaeological investigations in Jaffa have revealed massive fortifications and a monumental gateway from this period, nicknamed "Ramesses Gate", as well as a temple titled the "Lion Temple".
 Numerous Egyptian artifacts such as scarabs were found, attesting to Egyptian cultural influences.